crwblk/modulo/README.md

 ## 📄 License

-This project is open-source and licensed under the ISC License.
+This project is open-source and licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## 🆚 Why Modulo?